 Ayush Saha

-At LayerEdge, that meant driving the company through its hardest pivot — from Bitcoin L2 to ZK aggregation infrastructure — writing every external word, closing every partnership, and rebuilding the narrative from scratch when the product changed underneath us.
+At LayerEdge, that meant rebuilding the entire GTM stack through the company's hardest pivot — Bitcoin L2 to ZK aggregation infrastructure — writing every external word, running 50+ integrations across a 100+ protocol ecosystem, and rewriting the funnel in real time while the product was still shipping.

-Now I'm in Dubai, thinking about something I don't think enough people are taking seriously yet:
+Now I'm in Bengaluru, thinking about something I don't think enough people are taking seriously yet:

 What does commerce look like when the buyer is an AI?